mcu-tools/mcuboot/docs/design.md

 - `BOOT_SWAP_TYPE_PANIC`: Swapping encountered an unrecoverable error.

 The "swap type" is a high-level representation of the outcome of the boot.
-Subsequent sections describe how mcuboot determines the swap type from the bit-level contents of flash.
+Subsequent sections describe how MCUboot determines the swap type from the bit-level contents of flash.

 ### [Revert mechanism in direct-xip mode](#direct-xip-revert)